 Girls Soccer Lifting and Open fields will be held every Tuesday and Friday after school until 4:30.
 Please see Coach Bailey if you cannot attend.

 Reminder: there are girls’ basketball open gyms on Tuesday and Thursday evenings at the middle school this week from 7:00-8:00 p.m.

 Articles posted but not read each day:

-Please make sure all school fees have been paid as report cards will be held as well as the release of transcripts for unpaid fees.
+Please make sure all school fees have been paid as report cards will be held as well as the release of transcripts and diplomas for unpaid fees.
+School transportation for extra curricular activities will also be denied.
 If you would like to set up a payment plan, please contact Mrs. Kobe in the main office at 440-236-5001.
-These fees must be paid before students can use school transportation for extracurricular activities.
 You may pay your school fees through the payforit system online through the school’s website.
 You may also pay in the main office at CHS.

 The Parent Portal in PowerSchool is now open and can be accessed.
-Parent/Student logins and passwords remain the same as last year.
 A new version of the Mobile App is now available and will prompt you for a District Mobile Registration code which is ZZGS.
 The link for the App can be downloaded from the Parent Portal or found on the App store.
 If you have trouble accessing your account please call the school at 440-236-5001 for assistance.